-Follicular Unit Transplantation was first introduced to the medical community by Dr. Robert Bernstein in his 1995 publication “Follicular Transplantation.”
+Follicular Unit Transplantation (FUT) was first introduced to the medical community by Dr. Robert Bernstein in his 1995 publication “Follicular Transplantation.”
 Dr. Bernstein presented this paper at the Annual Meeting of the International Society of Hair Restoration Surgeons the following year.
 However, the procedure initially met with great resistance by hair transplant community and for the next three years only a handful of physicians were actually using this new technique.
 That all changed in 1998.

 At the 6th Annual 1998 Meeting of the International Society of Hair Restoration Surgeons held in Washington, D.C., Dr. Walter Unger (defending the “old guard”) debated Dr. Bernstein (representing this new technique) in front of an audience of over 450 hair restoration surgeons from around the world.
 Dr. Unger took the position that large grafts still had a place in surgical hair restoration, particularly for creating density.
 Dr. Bernstein took the position that the new procedure of Follicular Unit Transplantation could create that density while at the same time achieving a completely natural look – something large graft procedures were incapable of doing.
 He argued that the versatility and naturalness of Follicular Unit Transplantation rendered the older procedures obsolete.